wd357dui/Elements-of-Harmony/CustomizeSongsTutorial.md

 }
 ```

-In this way, in Adobe Audition, you can jump between beat time points by pressing <kbd>Alt</kbd> + <kbd>←</kbd> / <kbd>→</kbd> keys.
+In this way, in Adobe Audition, you can jump between beat timestamps by pressing <kbd>Alt</kbd> + <kbd>←</kbd> / <kbd>→</kbd> keys.

 Press the <kbd>M</kbd> key at each beat you want to add a punch to, marking it as a punch timestamp.

 In this way, each punch timestamp will be at a beat timestamp, making the points neatly aligned.

-Finally, export all your marked punch time points, here is my code for extracting punch timestamps from the exported CSV file:
+Finally, export all your marked punch timestamps, here is my code for extracting punch timestamps from the exported CSV file:

 ``` csharp
 using StreamReader reader = new("D:/markers.csv");